erindal/StellarisModListManager/README.md

 The full release is approximately 50% done.

 New features (planned):

-Profile system
+-Profile system

-Directly edit settings file
+-Directly edit settings file

-Full UI
+-Full UI

 Built on Python 3.7.2